leonardaguanta/bbbvideocontest/dev/wp-content/plugins/speed-booster-pack/readme.txt

 == Credits ==

 * Thanks to [Jason Penney](http://jasonpenney.net/) for Google Libraries feature.
-* Credits for Lazy Load feature belongs to: WordPress.com VIP team at Automattic, the TechCrunch 2011 Redesign team, and Jake Goldman (10up LLC).
 * CSS option was implemented from Async JS and CSS plugin and updated to our plugin.
-* The plugin uses [jQuery.sonar](http://www.artzstudio.com/files/jquery-boston-2010/jquery.sonar/) by Dave Artz (AOL).
+* Credits for Lazy Load feature belongs to [pluginkollektiv](https://github.com/pluginkollektiv/crazy-lazy)